mzr1996/backbone-example/README.md

 Here, we only list the minimal files for training and validation on ImageNet (classification), ADE20K (segmentation) and COCO (object detection).

 If you want benchmark on more datasets or tasks, for example, panoptic segmentation with MMDetection, just organize your dataset according to MMDetection's requirements.
+For semantic segmentation task, you can organize your dataset according to this [tutorial](https://mmsegmentation.readthedocs.io/en/latest/dataset_prepare.html)

 ## Usage